mantidproject/mantid/Code/Mantid/docs/source/interfaces/DataComparison.rst

 displayed again.

 The diff workspace is created by running :ref:`ExtractSignleSpectrum
-<algm-ExtractSingleSpectrum>` on the two data workspaces and then using
+<algm-ExtractSingleSpectrum>` on the two data workspaces, the second of which is
+then rebinned to match the binning of the first using :ref:`RebinToWorkspace
-:ref:`Minus <algm-Minus>` to calculate the difference.
+<algm-RebinToWorkspace>` and then using :ref:`Minus <algm-Minus>` to calculate
+the difference.

+Note that if the two diffed workspaces have different binning, then the second one selected will be rebinned to match the first before the diff is created.
+This will not modify the data in the otiginal workspace.

 .. categories:: Interfaces General